Notice of Privacy Practices

 Summa Barberton Hospital, 155 Fifth Street NE, Barberton, OH, 44203, telephone: (330) 615-3037.

-As a patient you retain the right to obtain a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.
+You have the right to a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.